“We don’t just need to connect with each other, we need to reconnect in meaningful ways with nature and culture.” Shouya Grigg

 “SHIGUCHI and SOMOZA are part of a trilogy that began with nearby luxury contemporary ryokan Zaborin.
 All three reflect my dedication to providing an authentic, deeper, personal experience of Japan.”
 Shouya Grigg

-SHIGUCHI founder Shouya Grigg is a fine art photographer and art collector, co-founder and co-owner of the award-winning contemporary ryokan Zaborin, and owner of SOMOZA and SHIGUCHI.
+SHIGUCHI founder Shouya Grigg is a fine art photographer and art collector, co-founder of the award-winning contemporary ryokan Zaborin, and owner of SOMOZA and SHIGUCHI.
 He has lived in Hokkaido, Japan’s northernmost island, for more than three decades, and is passionate about extending its ancient culture and contemporary influences to this sensitive and sophisticated blend of architecture, art and nature.